Andrew travels extensively, contributing articles to newspapers and online sites. Recent trips: Brazil, the Amazon, the Pantanal, Bulgaria.

-Amsterdam, capital of the Netherlands, is an expensive place to visit, so here is an alternative, low budget guide to help you make the most of this unique capital city. if you are wanting to get off the beaten track and avoid the plastic tourist spots, please read on.
+Amsterdam, the capital of the Netherlands, is an expensive place to visit, so here is an alternative, low-budget guide to help you make the most of this unique capital city.
+If you are wanting to get off the beaten track and avoid the plastic tourist spots, please read on.

 Amsterdam is one of my favourite places to visit.
 It's relatively small to start with, so you don't have to go miles to get to the big cultural attractions.
 You can walk in safety, you can hire a bicycle, you could even hire a paddleboat and take to the canals.

-Plus, did you know that there are approximately 1,500 bridges criss-crossing the water of Amsterdam?
-That's around 3 times more than in Venice and only 200 fewer than in Vienna!!
+Plus, did you know that there are approximately 1,500 bridges crisscrossing the water of Amsterdam?
+That's around three times more than in Venice and only 200 fewer than in Vienna!!